 —From the Whiting Award for Fiction citation

 TED Fellow Mitchell S. Jackson is an all-too-rare success story.
 He grew up in a neglected neighborhood in Portland, Oregon in the crime-addled 1990s, where his life and the lives of those around him were shadowed by the crack epidemic.
 Jackson was almost a casualty of those circumstances when he went to prison for selling drugs.
-With his debut novel, he channels that hardship and others into eloquent prose that reveals his heartbreaking but ultimately hopeful story.
+With his debut novel, he channels those experiences into eloquent prose that lays bare his heartbreaking but ultimately hopeful story.
 A true survivor with a powerful gift for words, Jackson has announced himself as a bright new star in literary fiction—indeed, one of the most extraordinary breakout voices since Junot Díaz.

 For more information on Mitchell S. Jackson, please visit http://mitchellsjackson.com/.